hetzneronline/community-content/tutorial-template.md

 slug: "tutorial-template"
 date: "2030-01-01"
 title: "A great Tutorial Template! :+1:"
-short_description: "We build a Tutorial Template, for the Frontmatter (first few lines before the actual content) please fill as much as possible.
-If you dont know what to put somewhere, just leave it empty, the Community manager will fill it for you"
+short_description: "This is a tutorial template, including frontmatter (the first few lines before the actual content).
+Please fill in as much as possible.
+If you dont know what to put somewhere, just leave it empty, the Community manager will fill it for you."
 tags: ["Development", "Lang:Go", "Lang:JS"]
 author: "Your Name"
 author_link: "https://github.com/....."